Interstate 110 Florida

 Source: FDOT Florida Traffic Online (2017)

-Plans for a northward extension of Interstate 110 to Nine Mile Road (Alternate U.S. 90) have been dropped for the near term due to funding related issues.
+Plans for a northward extension of Interstate 110 to Nine Mile Road (U.S. 90 Alternate) have been dropped for the near term due to funding related issues.
 Long-range plans still propose a further extension of the freeway to Interstate 65.

 A report was issued during 2001 pertaining to a possible replacement of the four-lane U.S. 98 Pensacola Bay Bridge.
 A six-lane facility was sought with two plans presented.
 One plan involved widening the existing bridge while the other incorporating the construction of a new span (with the possibility of retaining the old one as well).
 It was thought that a new or upgraded bridge would directly connect with Interstate 110 via a limited access viaduct.
 This in effect, would extend Interstate 110 southward to the bay or possibly the south end of the bridge at Gulf Breeze.

-Construction of the new Pensacola Bay Bridge underway in spring 2017 replaces the current four-lane crossing for U.S. 98 built in 1960.
-The $398.5 million project will accommodate six overall lanes with full inside and outside shoulders, and a ten foot multi use path in each direction.
-The first span should be completed in early 2019, with overall work finished in mid-2020.
-There are no plans to upgrade U.S. 98 to limited access standards from the new bridge west to the current south end of I-110.
+Construction of the new Pensacola Bay Bridge underway in Spring 2017 replaced the four-lane crossing for U.S. 98 built in 1960.
+Upon completion, the $427 million project will accommodate six overall lanes with full inside and outside shoulders, and a ten foot multi use path in each direction.
+The first span opened with four lanes and two-way traffic on September 8, 2019.
+Work on the second span continues to mid-2021.
+There are no plans to upgrade U.S. 98 to limited access standards from the new bridge west to the south end of I-110.

 North End – Ferry Pass